 Surface Refinishing for Our K21 Training Glider

-In its decades of service, a training glider undergoes many stress cycles from simulated launch failures and hard landings.
-The surface layer has now developed many systematic, parallel cracks.
-While this may appear cosmetic, it allows undetectable water damage of internal structure to occur, and inspectors will refuse to certify the glider’s airworthiness after some point.
+While this may appear cosmetic, it allows undetectable water damage of internal structure to occur.
 Sanding off all the surface is the only way to inspect the fibreglass underneath, and is a routine mid-life item for gliders.

-Overall, for the surface refinishing, 9,000 hours inspection, and new trailer, we are looking to raise £60,000.
-Thanks to the stewardship of past committees, OUGC has some reserves and is financially stable.
-If we can get past this hurdle, then our assets will be well positioned for decades to come.
-We are deeply grateful for anyone who can assist us in reaching our goals.
-Please do not hesitate to get in touch at president@ougc.org if you would like to discuss more details.
+Overall, for the surface refinishing, 9,000 hours inspection, and new trailer, we are looking at an expenditure of approximately £55,000 – 60,000, of which the core repairs amount to £28,000 – 30,000.
+Thanks to the stewardship of past committees and donors, OUGC is already almost half way there.
+If we can get past this hurdle, then our assets will be well positioned for decades to come and provide subsidized flying for university students.

 Support Us!